SerguioL/weather-app-v2/README.md

 # README
 ___
 ## Weather App
 This weather app displays the weather forecast of any location for 8 days.
 It also allows you to move the marker to any location by dragging it.
 Theirs also a search bar that auto fills when you start typing.
+To use this project you must have an MapBox Api Token and a OpenWeatherMap Api token.
 ___

 <ul>